 Tamazunchale used to be an important stop for tourists driving from the US border to Mexico City.
-It's on the old Pan American Highway (highway MEX-85), south of Cd.
+It's on the old Pan American Highway (MEX-85), south of Cd.
 Valles and the turnoff to Xilitla.
-Tamazunchale is in the mountains, It's about 3 hard hours of driving south of Cd.
+Tamazunchale is in the mountains, about 3 hours south of Cd.
 Valles and 3 hours north of Pachuca in the Mexican state of Hidalgo.
-Because of the winding two-lane road which should never be driven at night and the early morning fogs that blanket this Husateca region, drivers often stopped here before heading south to Pachuca and Mexico City.
+Because of the winding two-lane road (which should never be driven at night) and the early morning fogs that blanket this Husateca region, drivers often stopped here before heading south to Pachuca and Mexico City.
 The nicest hotel in town is the Sierra Huasteca Inn, just north of the bridge going into town.
 It has good Internet, ample rooms and secure parking.
 You'll see a sign for them just as you round the bend before town starts.
 You turn right just beyond.

 Tamazunchale is a birder's heaven.
 There are hundreds of species of birds that live here.
 Many unique species are year-round residents and hundreds of others come for the winter.
 Rudy can show you where they are.
 Wild orchids fill the surrounding forests.
 The people are the nicest you'd ever want to meet.
-There are many indigenous people here, Huasteca Indians, who still wear traditional white clothing (though modern jeans and shirts are becoming the norm).
+There are many indigenous people here, (Huasteca, Nahuat and Otomi), who still wear traditional clothing (though modern jeans and shirts are becoming the norm).
 The markets in Tamazunchale are remarkable for the native handicrafts that you won't find anywhere else in Mexico.

 My good friend Rodolfo Jonguitud Reyes (Rudy) can guide you to the orchid forests, Indian villages where he is permitted to bring guests, camp out on top of the world and show you this jewel of the Sierras that few people know.